Using the VEX IQ Touch LED

 Common Uses of the Touch LED:

-• This sensor can be used to start or pause a program at the touch of a finger.
+• This sensor can be used to start or pause a program at the touch of a finger, as shown in the animation below.

-• This sensor can be used to display different colors at different parts of a program.
+• This sensor can be used to display different colors at different parts of a program, as shown in the animation below.

 Uses of the Touch LED on a Competition Robot: